American International Group: 1959–1979: reorganization and specialization

-1979–2000: New opportunities and directions
+1979–2000: new opportunities and directions

 During the 1980s, AIG continued expanding its market distribution and worldwide network by offering a wide range of specialized products, including pollution liability and political risk.
 In 1984, AIG listed its shares on the New York Stock Exchange (NYSE).
 Throughout the 1990s, AIG developed new sources of income through diverse investments, including the acquisition of International Lease Finance Corporation (ILFC), a provider of leased aircraft to the airline industry.
 In 1992, AIG received the first foreign insurance license granted in over 40 years by the Chinese government.
 Within the U.S., AIG acquired SunAmerica Inc. a retirement savings company managed by Eli Broad, in 1999.

-2000–2012: Further expansion and decline
+2000–2012: further expansion and decline

 Growth

 The early 2000s saw a marked period of growth as AIG acquired American General Corporation, a leading domestic life insurance and annuities provider, and AIG entered new markets including India.
 In February 2000, AIG created a strategic advisory venture team with the Blackstone Group and Kissinger Associates "to provide financial advisory services to corporations seeking high level independent strategic advice".
 AIG was an investor in Blackstone from 1998 to March 2012, when it sold all of its shares in the company.
-Blackstone acted as an adviser for AIG during the 2007–2008 financial crisis.
+Blackstone acted as an adviser for AIG during the 2008 financial crisis.

 In March 2003 American General merged with Old Line Life Insurance Company.

-In the early 2000s, AIG made significant investments in Russia as the country recovered from its financial crisis.
+In the early 2000s, AIG made significant investments in Russia as the country recovered from the 1998 Russian financial crisis.
 In July 2003, Maurice Greenberg met with Putin to discuss AIG's investments and improving U.S.-Russia economic ties, in anticipation of Putin's meeting with U.S. President George W. Bush later that year."